 How to pass a urine test

-But the surest way to pass a urine test is to stick safely and generously to the time guidelines!
+Again, the best way to know how long weed will stay in your system or pass a urine test is to stick safely and generously to the time guidelines above!

 How long other chemicals stay in the system

-Cannabis stays in the system longer than almost all other chemicals in the body because of it´s cumulative effect.
+Cannabis stays in the system longer than almost all other chemicals in the body because it accumulates in body fat.
 However, everyone knows that you´re not necessarily high 12 hours after use.
-The best advice to smokers out there afraid of the ever prevalent urine test, stick to jobs that don´t require it!
+The best advice to those that are afraid of the ever prevalent urine test?
+Push for reform.
+Fail that?
+Stick to jobs that don´t require it!